S

 Does Mailchimp Reach the Inbox?

-Mailchimp scored 3.0/5 for deliverability features -- the lowest among all platforms we analysed.
-The shared IP infrastructure is a core issue: your sender reputation depends partly on what other Mailchimp senders on your shared IP are doing.
+The results vary by category.
+Health-related emails fare best at 81.59% inbox placement, while dating and finance content drops to 75.19%.
+If you operate in a niche that email providers flag more aggressively, Mailchimp's shared IP infrastructure makes that worse -- your sender reputation depends partly on what other Mailchimp senders on your shared IP are doing.
 Dedicated IPs are available but only on the Premium plan at $350+/month, putting them out of reach for most users.

 Automation & Features